 Our Elder Scrolls: Blades Best Race & Skills Guides will walk you through some of the best choices you can make to start out your character!
-It can be hard decide when it comes to skills and different options in RPGs, but we're here to help you make those decisions.

 Some of these choices are a bit on the subjective side, if you have a particular way you want to play then not every recommendation will suit your needs.
 However, we're looking at this in a general way, trying to pick out the best overall race, skills, and abilities.
 We hope this guide will help you make the best decisions.